 Will Rudd Davidson

-- Continued to advise Diageo Scotland on all of its construction projects in Scotland, including Diageo’s new Scottish HQ at Lochside Place, Edinburgh and also the redevelopment of the former House of Fraser store on Princes Street, Edinburgh, to create a Johnnie Walker global visitor attraction over seven floors.
+- Continues to advise Diageo on the redevelopment of the former House of Fraser building on Princes Street, Edinburgh, to create a global visitor attraction.

 BTO Solicitors LLP